hlorus/CAD_Sketcher/stateful_operator/docs.md

 state_func(self, context, coords) property_value(ANY)
   method to get the value for the state property from mouse coordinates

-pick_element(self, context, coords) -> element or it's implicit props method to pick a matching element from mouse coordinates, either return the element or it's implicit prop values, has to set the type of the picked element
+pick_element(self, context, coords) -> element or its implicit props method to pick a matching element from mouse coordinates, either return the element or its implicit prop values, has to set the type of the picked element

-create_element(self, context, value, state, state_data) -> element or it's implicit props method to create state element when no existing element gets picked, has to set the type of the created element
+create_element(self, context, value, state, state_data) -> element or its implicit props method to create state element when no existing element gets picked, has to set the type of the created element